William Martin (Royal Marines officer): Operation Mincemeat

 The aim of Operation Mincemeat was to allow documents pertaining to Allied operations in the Mediterranean to fall into the hands of German Military Intelligence, to mislead them regarding the target of the intended invasion of southern Europe.
 In order to convince the Germans of the veracity of the documents, it was decided they would be on the body of a Marine officer, which would also carry documents and personal items attesting to his identity.

 Finding a usable cadaver had been difficult, as indiscreet inquiries would cause talk, and it was impossible to tell a dead man's next of kin what the body was wanted for.
 A suitable body was identified, and considerable effort was made to create Martin's persona: identity card and discs, personal letters, a photograph of a fiancée, St. Christopher medal, some bills and theatre tickets.

 On 30 April 1943, Lt.
 Norman Jewell, captain of the submarine HMS Seraph, read the 39th Psalm, and "Martin"'s body was gently pushed into the sea where the tide, aided by the push of the submarine's propellers, would bring it ashore off Huelva on the Spanish Atlantic coast.

 Attached to Martin's body was a briefcase containing secret documents that had been fabricated by the British Security Service.
 The purpose was to make German intelligence (which was known to have operatives in Huelva) think he had been a courier delivering documents to a British general.
 The documents were crafted to deceive the Germans into thinking that the British were preparing to invade Greece and Sardinia, rather than Sicily.

-Martin's body was picked up by a fisherman and, as planned, the documents he was carrying found their way into the hands of German Intelligence.
+Martin's body was found by a fisherman and, as planned, the documents he was carrying found their way into the hands of German intelligence.
 The operation was judged a success, as the invasion of Sicily was accomplished more easily and quickly than its planners had expected.